MatthijsvdWielen/firely-docs-simplifier/accessibility.rst

       Known issues

        * [SIM-1382] Edit button for canonical base URLs on project not accessible with keyboard only
-       * [SIM-1384] Can't activate the checkmarks on the Create a new package page
+       * [SIM-1384] Can't activate the check marks on the Create a new package page

   * - `2.1.2 No Keyboard Trap`_